Simbiosys/A4AI_WordPress_Theme/readme.md

 The <table> tag must have a unique id.
 Once the table is created you should include it in the function generateDataTables of the file /renderization/utils/report_utils.php.

-Thar function returns an object that includes the catalogue of tables for each year.
+That function returns an object that includes the catalogue of tables for each year.
 The identifier of the table in that object must match the id you set in the <table> tag.

 After creating a table you need to delete the cached file: